Speakers

 Marie Still

-Marie Still, award-winning thriller and horror author, torments her characters from Tampa Bay.
-Her novel My Darlings is currently in development to be a television series with Amazon MGM Studios.
+Marie Still, bestselling thriller and horror author, torments her characters from Tampa Bay.
+Her novels include My Darlings (in development as a TV series with Amazon MGM Studios) and Bad Things Happened in this Room.

 Aggie Blum Thompson